adithiarun/Artificial-Intelligence/Project-4/README.md

 Left points to values where the decision function returns a true, while right points to values where the decision function returns a false.

 ### Decide Function
-The decide function is used to get a child node based on the decision function.
+The decide function is used to get either the left child or the right child node based on the return value of the decision function.

 ### Build Decision Tree
 Helper function that builds the decision tree and returns the root node.